Airline passenger rights most travelers don’t know they have

 • Alternative transport, including transport on other lines. or refund, including full refund and no-charge return to origin, where appropriate.

-• Except in cases of cancellation due to extraordinary conditions, financial compensation if a replacement seat delays you by three hours or more is you get a refund, ranging from €350 to €600, depending on flight length (most flights to/from the U.S. and Canada fall into the top category).
+• Except in cases of cancellation due to extraordinary conditions, financial compensation if a replacement seat delays you by three hours or more means you get a refund, ranging from €350 to €600, depending on flight length (most flights to/from the U.S. and Canada fall into the top category).

 4. $1,700 for international delays (Montreal Convention)